| Testimony on Conflict Diamonds

 so far as to shoot down UN planes carrying individuals committed

+to making peace.
 The resultant Fowler Report of the United Nations Security Council,

 named after Robert Fowler of Canada who led the investigation team,